-It has been designated a European Destination of Excellence (EDEN) by the European Commission in recognition of its proposal for sustainable tourism.
-It is part of the Santoña, Victoria and Joyel Marshes Nature Reserve.
+It has been recognised by the European Commission as a European Destination of Excellence (EDEN), for its sustainable tourism proposal.
+It is part of the Marismas de Santoña, Victoria and Joyel Natural Park.

 What you need to know

-a trip round the park will show visitors the farming, fishing and shellfishing traditions.
-The heritage of the town of Arnuero can also be discovered.
-It has been mostly refurbished in recent years.
-In fact, some of the most important buildings house the visitor centres.
+Tour the park to learn about the traditions of agriculture, fishing and shellfishing.
+Explore the village of Arnuero, largely restored in recent years.
+In fact, some of the most significant buildings house the visitor centres.

-the environment is shaped by the tide, as we can see in the beautiful fine sand beaches.
-In the park there are areas of great natural value.
+The environment is strongly shaped by the action of the tides, as can be seen in its beautiful fine sand beaches.
+Further in, you can find great natural assets.